How to grow creeping thyme

 Al you need to know about growing creeping thyme, in our Grow Guide.

-Creeping thyme is a dwarf, mat, or cushion-forming plant with tiny, evergreen, aromatic leaves and masses of tiny flowers that are a magnet for bees.
-The blooms appear in summer and come in a range of flower colours including pink, red, purple, as well as white, with leaf colour that varies from grey-green, to mid-dark green, or variegated with yellow.
-There are many species of thyme and the name ‘creeping thyme’ does not refer to any one species, but rather is used as an overall term for all those which are prostrate, mat or cushion-forming in habit.
+Creeping thyme is a dwarf, mat, or cushion-forming plant with tiny, evergreen, aromatic leaves and masses of tiny flowers borne in summer that are a magnet for bees.
+Flower colours include pink, red, purple, as well as white, and a range of leaf colours including grey-green, dark green, and variegated with yellow or silver.
+The name ‘creeping thyme’ does not refer to any one species but rather is used as an overall term for all those which are prostrate, mat or cushion-forming in habit.

-Thyme is edible and is a popular herb to use in cooking to add flavour to dishes such as soups and casseroles.
-However, the best types of thyme to grow for culinary use are bushy ones such as Thymus vulgaris.
-Thyme contains the volatile oil thymol which is a natural antiseptic and also repels insects, simply by crushing and rubbing leaves on the skin, although the most popular thyme for this purpose is lemon thyme (Thymus citriodorus) which is bushy and spreading in habit, not creeping.
+Thyme is edible and widely used to add flavour to many dishes, including soups and casseroles.
+The best thymes for culinary use are easy-to-harvest bushy ones such as Thymus vulgaris.
+Thyme contains the volatile oil thymol, which is a natural antiseptic.
+Thyme is also good to use as an insect repellent by crushing and rubbing leaves onto exposed skin.

 How to grow creeping thyme